 |Edexcel BTEC Level 3 Extended Diploma||DDM|

-A knowledge of economics and the unique insights it offers into how individuals, ﬁrms and organisations operate and interact is invaluable in a complex and rapidly changing world.
+In an uncertain and rapidly changing world, a knowledge of economics and the unique insights it offers into how individuals, ﬁrms and organisations operate and interact is invaluable.
 So is the ability to communicate this understanding to specialists and non-specialists.
 This course combines a thorough grounding in the discipline of economics, with a range of practical skills required in professional life and for postgraduate studies.

 You will develop your ability to apply economic reasoning to real-world issues.
-You will become conﬁdent in applying modern methods of economic and business analysis to inform business and organisational decision making, solve business and economic problems, undertake research and consultancy, and to contribute to the design and implementation of economic policy by government agencies.
+You will become conﬁdent in economic and business analysis and in applying these analytical skills to business and organisational decisions, to solving business and economic problems, undertaking research and consultancy, and contributing to the design and implementation of economic policy by government agencies.
 You will also extend your skills in data gathering and interpretation, quantitative analysis and forecasting, become global in outlook and socially, environmentally and ethically aware.